TXT to HTML Converter — Free Online

 About TXT to HTML Conversion

 TXT to HTML is the conversion that bridges authoring formats and distribution formats.
 TXT is good at one job, HTML is good at another, and most knowledge work involves moving content from one to the other and back.
 FileChange handles TXT to HTML entirely in your browser — your document content is read locally, the conversion happens on your own CPU, and the resulting HTML downloads straight to your device.
 Nothing leaves your machine, which matters when the document contains personal information, client work, financial data, or anything else you would not want sitting in someone else's log files.
+Wrapping a plain .txt file in HTML produces a valid web document so your raw text displays properly in a browser instead of as an unstyled download.
+FileChange builds the markup locally in your browser, escaping the text so it renders as written.

 Why People Convert TXT to HTML

 Documents move in two directions: editable to fixed-layout (Word → PDF, HTML → PDF) and fixed-layout to editable (PDF → Word, PDF → Text).
 The first is about distribution and printing — you need the document to look identical on every device, you do not want anyone editing it accidentally, and you might want to sign it.
 The second is about reuse — you need to copy the text into another document, search across it, or feed the content into a script or database.
 TXT to HTML is one of these directions, and FileChange handles it cleanly using the open-source libraries that already power similar features in browsers and OS-level tools.
+The TXT to HTML step is the quickest way to publish notes, a README, logs, or any plain-text content on the web with line breaks and structure that a browser actually respects.
+Pasted raw into a page, plain text collapses whitespace and can break on stray angle brackets — wrapping it in real HTML fixes both.

 How to Convert TXT to HTML Online